chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## Steps to validate if Migration is successful

-- Execute the below command from the old server where a knife is installed and from the new server where the knife is installed :
+- Execute the below commands from the old server where the knife is installed :

     ```cmd
         curl https://raw.githubusercontent.com/chef/automate/main/dev/infra_server_objects_count_collector.sh -o infra_server_objects_count_collector.sh